-Enabling Pollenize CIC to create an awareness campaign highlighting the issues of pesticide use in Plymouth and its impact on pollinators to encourage pollinator-friendly action in the city.
+Enabling Pollenize CIC to create an awareness campaign highlighting the issues of pesticide use in Plymouth and its impact on pollinators to encourage pollinator-friendly action in the city, through the campaign of Pesticide Free Plymouth.

 Using a range of media, tools and resources, audiences will be inspired with positive messages and tangible solutions to reduce and replace pesticide use, culminating in a final event in the summer for key local stakeholders and the general public, featuring expert speakers and a ‘pesticide amnesty’ – the opportunity to swap chemicals for seeds (ensuring the chemicals are disposed of safely).